Protocol Wars: Practical and commercial aspects

-Beginning in the early 1980s, ARPA pursued commercial partnerships with the telecommunication and computer industry which enabled the adoption of TCP/IP.
+Beginning in the early 1980s, DARPA pursued commercial partnerships with the telecommunication and computer industry which enabled the adoption of TCP/IP.
 In Europe, CERN purchased UNIX machines with TCP/IP for their intranet between 1984 and 1988.
-Nonetheless, Paul Bryant, the UK representative on the EARN Board of Directors, said "By the time JNT [the UK academic network JANET] came along [in 1984] we could demonstrate X25 ... and we firmly believed that BT [British Telecom] would provide us with the network infrastructure and we could do away with leased lines and experimental work.
-If we had gone with ARPA then we would not have expected to be able to use a public service.
+Nonetheless, Paul Bryant, the UK representative on the European Academic and Research Network (EARN) Board of Directors, said "By the time JNT [the UK academic network JANET] came along [in 1984] we could demonstrate X25… and we firmly believed that BT [British Telecom] would provide us with the network infrastructure and we could do away with leased lines and experimental work.
+If we had gone with DARPA then we would not have expected to be able to use a public service.
 In retrospect the flaws in that argument are clear but not at the time.
 Although we were fairly proud of what we were doing, I don't think it was national pride or anti USA that drove us, it was a belief that we were doing the right thing.
 It was the latter that translated to religious dogma."
 JANET was a free X.25-based network for academic use, not research; experiments and other protocols were forbidden.